rafael-guerra-www/LinearFitXYerrors.jl/README.md

 *Altman, D. and Gardner, M. [1988] Statistics in Medicine: Calculating confidence intervals for regression and correlation.
 British Medical Journal, 296(6631), pp.1238–1242.*

-*Amen, S.K.
-[2012] Linear estimation for data with error ellipses.
+*Amen, S. [2012] Linear estimation for data with error ellipses.
 MSc.
 Statistics, Univ. of Texas*

 *Cantrell, C. [2008] Technical Note: Review of methods for linear least-squares fitting of data and application to atmospheric chemistry problems.
 Atmospheric Chem. & Physics, 8(17), pp.5477–5487*